KmrGaurav/Chess-2D/README.md

 There is no external library needed, just the Windows Native APIs i.e. Win32 and C++ (with Visual Compiler) as it is made from scratch.

 ## Installation
 There's no need to install the game.
-It is single executable file and can be played just click it.
+It is single executable file and can be played by just clicking it.

 ## Building process
 ```sh